MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 - Create custom operators
 - Convert floating point models

-We also recommend taking a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub for exporting to other ML frameworks.
+If your model is not in one of the above source frameworks, we recommend taking a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.
+There you will find a guide containing information on ML training frameworks which already support exporting models directly to the ONNX format.

 ## Install WinMLTools